-In the paper, most of the analyses mention about the comparing among four types of new product development in the term of engineering hours and lead time while Clark, the author of [4], always compares the new vehicle development among Japan, US, and European by using lead time and engineering manhours.
+From [10], most of the analyses mention about the comparing among four types of new product development in the term of engineering hours and lead time while Clark always compares the new vehicle development among Japan, US, and European by using lead time and engineering man-hours.
 Although both two papers use the same standard to measure project performance, they are different in the targets that they want to measure.
-It means Clark, the author of [4], wants to measure the difference of performance in each country while Nobeoka and Cusumano measure the difference in each of four types of new product development.
+It means Clark wants to measure the difference of performance in each country while Nobeoka and Cusumano measure the difference in each of four types of new product development.

 Nobeoka and Cusumano mention that rapid design transfer is the suitable strategy when compares among new design, rapid design transfer, sequential design transfer, and design modification.
-On the contrast, Kleinschmidt and Cooper, the authors of [9], demonstrate that the success of the organization is depended on the level of innovativeness.
+On the contrast, Kleinschmidt and Cooper demonstrate that the success of the organization is depended on the level of innovativeness.
 It implicates that rapid design transfer does not habitually suitable strategy, but it depends on the degree in supporting the innovativeness in that organization.
 The organization which is low innovativeness (transfer technology) or high innovativeness will succeed more than the organization which has those in-between.

 Meanwhile Nobeoka and Cusumano mention the difference between new design strategy and design transfer strategy in the aspect of cost, they do not mention about the hidden cost which is occurred when transfer technology to new product.
-Crawford, the author of [8], studies about the sources of those hidden costs because an awareness of the costs, especially the hidden ones, will help to transfer the technology to its proper applications.
+Crawford studies about the sources of those hidden costs because an awareness of the costs, especially the hidden ones, will help to transfer the technology to its proper applications.
 For example, the hidden cost in transferring the technology can occur when necessary steps are skipped so the new product performs many mistakes.